Your 5 Step Fire Risk Assessment Checklist

 A fire risk assessment should never be a box-ticking exercise.
 Instead, it’ll need reviewing regularly to identify changes to risks and update procedures accordingly.

 This involves running maintenance checks on your equipment, training new staff members and addressing any new potential hazards should any new materials or substances be brought onto your premises.

 Working with a fire safety expert is the most effective way to ensure your fire safety equipment meets the required standards.
 They’ll regularly visit your premises to run checks and offer advice should you need to consider making any necessary changes.

-It’s also recommended that you keep on top of any regulations or new legislation set out by the government, including the Fire Safety Bill that will come into effect soon.
+It’s also recommended that you keep on top of any regulations or new legislation set out by the government, including the Fire Safety Act that will come into effect soon.

-To help you learn more about the Bill and what this means for you as the Responsible Person, we’ve created an in-depth resource.
-The resource takes a deeper look into the Bill, the types of buildings it applies to and how it will be enforced once it comes into effect.
+To help you learn more about the Act and what this means for you as the Accountable Person, we’ve created an in-depth resource.
+The resource takes a deeper look into the Act, the types of buildings it applies to and how it will be enforced.

 It’s available to read below.

 You'll receive all the latest news and blogs straight to your inbox.